 - Fence lines and signage will be established or re-established where deemed appropriate.

 - No one, including members of the public, university faculty and staff, or NMSU students is permitted to access the CDRRC without specific authorization from the Board of Regents or their designee.

-- The designated administrator of the CDRRC is the Head of the Department of Animal and Range Sciences.
-The Head of the Department of Animal and Range Sciences will administer a steering committee to supervise the management of the CDRRC.
+- The designated administrator of the CDRRC is the Associate Director of the Agricultural Experiment Station.
+The Head of the Department of Animal and Range Sciences will administer a steering committee to supervise the research at the CDRRC.

 - Use of the CDRRC must conform to the mission established by the congressional act and use of the CDRRC must be approved by the CDRRC steering committee.